 - During an aortic valve replacement, the diseased bicuspid valve is replaced with a mechanical or biological tissue valve through median sternotomy, thoracotomy or even percutaneous approaches.

-To help you better understand how bicuspid aortic valves are treated with heart valve repair surgery, here is a fantastic video from Dr. Patrick McCarthy, the Director of the Bluhn Cardiovascular Institute at Northwestern Medicine.
+To help you you learn more about bicuspid aortic valves and treatment options, here is an educational video I filmed with Dr. Patrick McCarthy, the Executive Director of the Bluhn Cardiovascular Institute at Northwestern Medicine.

-Dr. Lars Svensson is one of the leading heart valve surgeons who specializes in the care of bicuspid valves.
-So you know, many patients with a bicuspid aortic valve from our community, including Doug Sivyer, Dustin Lundelius and Greg Bailey have had excellent surgical results with Dr. Svensson and his team.
+So you know, many patients with a bicuspid aortic valve from our community, including Doug Sivyer, Dustin Lundelius and Greg Bailey have had excellent surgical results following treatment.

 My Story With A Bicuspid Aortic Valve?

-I was diagnosed with severely diseased bicuspid aortic valve in 2005.
+I was diagnosed with a severely diseased bicuspid aortic valve in 2005.
 Eight weeks later, two of my heart valves were replaced by Dr. Vaughn Starnes at USC Medical Center.
-Interestingly, the real challenge of heart valve surgery was not the operation...
-For me, it was the recovery.
+It's been 13 years since my Ross Procedure and I'm doing fantastic!